crypta-tech/seat-squad-sync/README.md

 This allows for squads to be created which act as for example a recruitment squad.
 People who want to apply to corp join the squad.
 This plugin will then sync the character to be a part of the affiliations of the linked recruitment role.

-As this plugin watches for squad member changes, this should be immediate however there is also a job which can be run to refresh all syncs.

 ### NB